-2018 was the stepping stone to a new life for me: I graduated college, turned twenty, became a full-time blogger.
+I kind of regard the year as the stepping stone to a new life: I graduated from college, turned twenty, became a full-time blogger.
 And as this whirlwind of a year is dying down, I’m attempting to wriggle into adulthood.

 I’m moving to a new place in January, heading on the road for a month in February, and then…I don’t know.
 For the first time in my life, I’m free to roam and I have 101 places I want to visit.